penumbra-zone/penumbra/docs/guide/src/dev/protobuf.md

   * `proto/penumbra/**/*.proto`, the developer-authored spec files
   * `crates/proto/src/gen/*.rs`, the generated Rust code files
   * `proto/go/**/*.pb.go`, the generated Go code files
-  * `tools/proto-compiler/`, the build logic for generated the Rust code files
+  * `tools/proto-compiler/`, the build logic for generating the Rust code files

 We use [buf] to auto-publish the protobuf schemas at [buf.build/penumbra-zone/penumbra][protobuf], and to generate Go and Typescript packages.